Prevention

 Diabetes Self-Management Education and Support Programs

 County health departments (CHDs) are leaders in diabetes prevention and management.
-The following CHDs offer quality diabetes prevention programs and/or diabetes self-management education services.
+The following CHDs offer quality diabetes self-management education and support (DSMES) services.

 Florida Department of Health in Alachua County